absolunet/docs-node-ioc/src/docs/05_data/06_cache/en.md

 await cache.delete('foo');
 await cache.get('foo'); // null, the key "foo" was deleted moments earlier

-await cache.flush(); // All the keys, including the forever cached data, are flushed from the cache store.
+await cache.flush(); // All the keys, including the forever cached data, are flushed from the store.
 ```